dluna-cs/hybrid-app-variations/packages/capacitor-plugin-cs/README.md

 # @contentsquare/capacitor-plugin

-Plugin to add Contentsquare mobile SDK into Capacitor apps
+Plugin which adds Contentsquare Analytics SDK into your Capacitor App

 ## Install